-- (vi) Financial institutions must submit to the SBS, until July 31, 2020, the Credit Risk Management Plan with the minimum aspects indicated in Annex No. 1, duly approved by the Board of Directors.
+- (iv) As of June 1, 2020, in the case of new contractual modifications of revolving credits by credit cards, an extension or grace period for the minimum payment, do not proceed, such modifications must consider the total debt in a new schedule to be able to be framed in the dispositions of the present Official Letter.
+As of July 1, 2020, according to SBS resolution N° 14355 dated June 9, 2020. - (v) In the case of credits that as of February 29, 2020 had more than 15 and up to 60 days of delay, such suspension of past due days counting will continue until the end of the following month in which the declaration of state of emergency is lifted. - (vi) Financial institutions must submit to the SBS, until July 31, 2020, the Credit Risk Management Plan, duly approved by the Board of Directors.
 This plan aims to ensure that Financial institutions determine the possibilities of recovery of their different portfolios and the risk of default of their credit operations.
 This, in order to identify strategies to manage the potential impaired portfolio, which should include the creation of voluntary provisions, as well as equity strengthening actions (such as capitalization of profits, contributions, among other necessary action).
-The progress of the Plan should be reported to the Board, at least once a month; also, the report and certification of the Board agreement should be submitted to the SBS within 5 calendar days after the Board session has taken place. - Multiple Official Letter No. 14355-2020-SBS dated Jun 9, 2020, Supplementary Prudential Measures Related to the National State of Emergency (SD No. 044-2020-PCM): The SBS extends the application of item (iv) above to July 1, 2020. - Multiple Official Letter No. 15944-2020-SBS dated Jun 9, 2020, Supplementary Prudential Measures Related to suspension of the counting of past due days of applicable to those credits that presented more than 15 calendar days of delay to February 29, 2020.
-As of to date this counting is suspended until August 31, 2020. - SBS Multiple Official Letter N° 11148-2020, dated March 16, 2020, establishes the temporary non-application of the limits of liquidity coverage ratios in national and foreign currency, effective March 17, 2020. - SBS Multiple Official Letter No. 12791-2020 dated May 8, 2020, Details on the accounting of repo with credit portfolio operations with the BCRP, effective May 9, 2020. - SBS Multiple Official Letter No. 13206-2020, dated May 19, 2020 and SBS Resolution No. 1315-2020, dated April 28, 2020: Details about the MYPE Business Support Fund (FAE-MYPE) which aims to guarantee the credits of the MYPE in the face of the impact of Covid-19, effective April and May 20, 2020. - SBS Multiple Official Letter N° 11999-2020 dated April 22, 2020, and SBS Resolution No. 1314-2020, dated April 27, 2020: Details on the "REACTIVA PERU" Program to ensure continuity in the payment chain in the face of the impact of Covid-19, effective April 2020. - SBS Resolution No. 1264-2020, dated March 26, 2020, establishes that the credit weighting factor is not increased by extension of the term of non-revolving consumer loans and rescheduled mortgages; also empowers the use additional regulatory capital requirement by economic cycle, effective March 27, 2020.
+The progress of the Plan should be reported to the Board, at least once a month; also, the report and certification of the Board agreement should be submitted to the SBS within 5 calendar days after the Board session has taken place. - Multiple Official Letter N° 15944-2020-SBS dated Jun 9, 2020, Supplementary Prudential Mandates Related to suspension of the counting of past due days of applicable to those credits that presented more than 15 calendar days of delay to February 29, 2020.As of to date this counting is suspended until August 31, 2020. - Multiple Official Letter N° 11148-2020-SBS dated March 16, 2020, establishes the temporary non-application of the limits of liquidity coverage ratios in national and foreign currency, effective March 17, 2020. - SBS Resolution No. 1264-2020, dated March 26, 2020, establishes that the credit weighting factor is not increased by extension of the term of non-revolving consumer loans and rescheduled mortgages; also empowers the use additional regulatory capital requirement by economic cycle, effective March 27, 2020. - Multiple Official Letter N° 11999-2020-SBS dated April 22, 2020, and SBS Resolution No. 1314-2020, dated April 27, 2020: Details on the "Reactiva Perú" Program to ensure continuity in the payment chain in the face of the impact of Covid-19, effective April 2020. - Multiple Official Letter No. 12791-2020-SBS dated May 8, 2020, Details on the accounting of repo with credit portfolio operations with the BCRP, effective May 9, 2020.